-How soon you receive your refund largely depends on how you file your taxes.
-There is no guarantee, though the IRS states that they process most refunds within 21 days.
+Now, how soon you receive your refund largely depends on how you file your taxes.
+While there is no guarantee, the IRS states that they process most refunds within 21 days.

 However, if you mail in your taxes, you should expect to wait at least an additional eight weeks, if not longer.
-Additionally, if you have a more complicated tax situation, your refund may take longer than the typical 21-day period.
+Also, if you have a more complex return, it may take longer than the typical 21-day period to receive your refund.

 If you’re anxious about receiving your funds, it’s best to mark on your calendar when you filed your taxes to help quell your anxiety.

 How Soon Can I File My Taxes?